434th Field Artillery Brigade: History

 The unit was constituted on 21 November 1942 in the United States Army as Headquarters and Headquarters Company, 1st Tank Destroyer Brigade.
 It was activated on 24 November 1942 at Camp Hood, Texas.
-On 22January 1944, the 1st Tank Destroyer Brigade sailed abroad RMS Queen Mary, from New York Port of Embarkation, arrived Greenock, Scotland 28 January 1944.
+On 22 January 1944, the 1st Tank Destroyer Brigade sailed abroad RMS Queen Mary, from New York Port of Embarkation, arrived Greenock, Scotland 28 January 1944.
 On 11 July 1944 the Brigade landed on Utah Beach, France.

 On 2 August 1944 Field Order #10, HQ, VIII Corps designated 1st TD Brigade as HQ for Task Force “A” commanded by Gen Herbert Ernst, consisting of the 15th Cav Group, the 705th TD Battalion, 6th TD Group,509th Engineer Co, and 159th Engineer BN.
 Their mission was to attack from Avranches to Morlaix, to assist in clearing the Brittany Peninsula and to assist in the capture of Brest.
 TF A captured 1,679 Enemy Prisoners of War and inflicted heavy damage to enemy personnel and equipment.

 On 17 April 1947, the Brigade was re-designated as Headquarters and Headquarters Battery, 434th Field Artillery Group and allotted to the organized reserves.
 On 1 June 1978, it was re-designated as Headquarters and Headquarters Battery, 434th Field Artillery Brigade.
 Two active reserve firing battalions reported to the Brigade: the 4/75th Field Artillery and the 7/1st Field Artillery.
-Each battalion comprised three firing batteries equipped with 8" M110 self-propelled howitzer, which were capable of firing tactical nuclear weapons.
+Each battalion comprised three firing batteries equipped with 8" M110 howitzer (self-propelled), which were capable of firing tactical nuclear weapons.

 The Brigade was inactivated on 31 December 1990 in Chicago, Illinois.
 There remains an informal, unincorporated fraternal organization consisting of some of the officers and men who served with the firing battalions of the 434th Field Artillery Brigade.
-On 17 April 2007, the 434th Field Artillery Brigade was re-activated at Fort Sill, OK as an Army Training Center responsible for the training of the Army's newest volunteers.
-More information about the current status of 434th Field Artillery Brigade may be found here.